IntelliTect/Coalesce/docs/modeling/model-components/behaviors.md

         // This is a new item, OR its an existing item and the owner isn't being modified. if (item.CreatedById != User.GetUserId())
-            return "You are not the owner of this item."
+            return "You are not the owner of this item.";

         return true;
     }